Energy in Ethiopia: Electricity production potential

 The country focuses on the production of electricity from a mix of cheap and clean renewable primary energy sources like hydropower or wind power.
 Ethiopia has a total identified economically feasible potential of 45 GW of hydropower and 1,350 GW of wind power.
 The identified economically feasible potential from photovoltaics amounts to 5.2 GW while that from geothermal energies amounts to ~7 GW.
 Ethiopia plans to exploit these resources.

-For a moderate average capacity factor of 0.4, that would mean a total electricity production potential of around 4,900 TWh, ~9 times the total primary energy the country did consume in 2014.
-As is obvious from such numbers, the country could replace most of its primary energy use through the use of electricity.
+Assuming an average capacity factor of 0.4, that would mean a total electricity production potential of around 4,900 TWh, about 9 times the total primary energy the country did consume in 2014.
+The country could replace most of its primary energy use through the use of electricity.
 More than that, the country could become a major exporter of electricity.
-It is an expressed wish of the Ethiopian government to become a world class exporter of large amounts of clean, cheap renewable energies in the future.
-However, going from 1% in 2010 to 4% in 2016 to 100% or even 900% in the (far) future is a long way to go.
+It is an expressed wish of the Ethiopian government to become an exporter of renewable energies in the future.

 In 2014, the country had an annual electricity production of 9,5 TWh.
 With this, Ethiopia was at position 101 and with an installed electricity generation capacity of 2.4 GW at the position 104 worldwide according to the CIA.
 In July 2017, the so-called nameplatepower capacity, the overall installed power capacity, was up to 4,267.5 MW.
 97.4% of that were from renewable primary energies like water and wind, with electricity from hydropower plants dominating with 89.7% and wind power with 7.6%.
 The completion of Gilgel Gibe III in 2015/16 added another 1870 MW capacity to the country's power production, more than doubling the country's production capacity from the year before.